AVSLab/basilisk/src/simulation/power/_GeneralModuleFiles/powerStorageBase.rst

 The PowerStorageBase is a base class that is used generate a standard interface and list of features for modules that store electrical power.
 This class is used by other modules as a parent class and cannot be instantiated by itself.
 All Basilisk power storage modules based on this PowerStorageBase inherit the following common properties:

 1. Writes out a :ref:`PowerStorageStatusSimMsg` containing the current stored power (in Watt-Seconds or Joules), the current net power (in Watts), and the battery storage capacity (in Watt-Seconds or Joules).
-2. Allows for multiple :ref:`PowerNodeUsageSimMsg` corresponding to individual :ref:`simPowerNodeBase` instances to be subscribed to using the addPowerNodeToModel method.
+2. Allows for multiple :ref:`PowerNodeUsageSimMsg` corresponding to individual :ref:`powerNodeBase` instances to be subscribed to using the addPowerNodeToModel method.
 3. Iterates through attached :ref:`PowerNodeUsageSimMsg` instances and computes the net power over all messages using ``sumAllInputs()``
 4. Computes the conversion between net power in and storage using the ``evaluateBatteryModel`` method, which must be overriden in child classes and is therefore module-specific.